-- 31.3.1 A public entity or a government business enterprise with funds under management must have an investment policy approved by the accounting authority. - 31.3.2 The investment policy referred to in paragraph 31.3.1 must include - (a) selection of counter-parties through credit risk analyses; - (b) establishment of investment limits per institution; - (c) establishment of investment limits per investment instrument; - (d) monitoring of investments against limits; - (e) reassessment of investment policies on a regular basis; - (f) reassessment of counter-party credit risk based on credit ratings; and - (g) assessment of investment instruments based on liquidity requirements. - 31.3.3 Unless exempted by the National Treasury, public entities that are listed in Schedule 3A or 3C of the Act must, with effect from 1 July 2001, only: - (a) invest surplus funds with the Corporation for Public Deposits, where such surpluses exceed R1 million; and - (b) invest surplus funds in an institution with an investment grade rating, where such surpluses are less than R1 million. - 31.3.4 Public entities mentioned in paragraph 31.3.3 with existing investments as at 10 April 2001 are exempted until 1April 2002, provided that all relevant information on such investments are submitted to the National Treasury by 30 June 2001.
+- 31.3.1 A public entity or a government business enterprise with funds under management must have an investment policy approved by the accounting authority. - 31.3.2 The investment policy referred to in paragraph 31.3.1 must include - (a) selection of counter-parties through credit risk analyses; - (b) establishment of investment limits per institution; - (c) establishment of investment limits per investment instrument; - (d) monitoring of investments against limits; - (e) reassessment of investment policies on a regular basis; - (f) reassessment of counter-party credit risk based on credit ratings; and - (g) assessment of investment instruments based on liquidity requirements. - 31.3.3 Unless exempted by the National Treasury, public entities that are listed in Schedule 3A or 3C of the Act must, within six months of publication of these regulations: [effect from 1 July 2001, only:] - (a) invest all surplus funds with the Corporation for Public Deposits, where such surpluses exceed R1 million; and - (b) invest all surplus funds in an institution with an investment grade rating, where such surpluses are less than R1 million. - 31.3.4 Public entities exempted by the National Treasury in terms of [mentioned in] paragraph 31.3.3 must annually provide the following information to the National Treasury within one calendar month after a calendar year: [with existing investments as at 10 April 2001 are exempted until 1April 2002, provided that all relevant information on such investments are submitted to the National Treasury by 30 June 2001.] - (a) name of investment institution; and - (b) lowest, highest and average amount invested per institution for the period.